verberktstan/lfs-career/README.md

 For now its a quick/dirty method.
 Expect broken functionality, use at your own risk!
 If you have ideas for improvement, please file an issue!

 ## Running the java JAR
+Locate the executable java jar file; target/lfs-career-v0.1.0.jar.
-Have a look at https://www.lfs.net/forum/thread/95034-lfs-career%3A-Single-player-career-mode%21 There you'll find the jar file, config files and instructions to get it running!
+Have a look at https://www.lfs.net/forum/thread/95034-lfs-career%3A-Single-player-career-mode%21

 ## Getting started
 Before playing the game, copy `config.edn.example` to `config.edn` and make shure the :setup-dir points to your LFS/data/setups directory.